Ruggero Deodato

-Deodato was an influence on film directors like Oliver Stone, Quentin Tarantino and Eli Roth.
+Deodato was an influence on film directors like Oliver Stone, Quentin Tarantino, Eli Roth and Nicolas Winding Refn.

 Early life and career

 Deodato was born in Potenza, Basilicata, and moved to Rome with his family as a child.
 He went to Denmark and started as a musician playing piano and conducting a small orchestra at 7 years old.
 Once back to Italy, he quit music after his private teacher sent him away for playing by ear.

 Deodato grew up on a farm and at eighteen grew up in the neighborhood where Rome's major film studios are located.
 Through a friendship with the son of Rossellini, it was there that he learned how to direct under Roberto Rossellini and Sergio Corbucci; he helped to make Corbucci's The Slave and Django as an assistant director.
-Later on in the 1960s, he directed some comedy, musical, and thriller films, before leaving cinema to do TV commercials.
-In 1976 he returned to the big screen with his ultra-violent police flick Live Like a Cop, Die Like a Man.
+In the 1960s Deodato directed some comedy, musical and thriller films, before leaving cinema to do television commercials.
+In 1976 he returned to movies with the police film Live Like a Cop, Die Like a Man.